SarahFSBorges/data.science/README.md

 Hi!
 I'm Sarah Borges.

-I have a Master in Science (Technological Management area) from ITA (2019), a Technologist in Logistics from FATEC Prof. Jessen Vidal (2013) and a Technician in Logistics from ETEC Machado de Assis (2010).
+I have a Master in Science (Technological Management) from ITA (2019), a Technologist in Logistics from FATEC Prof. Jessen Vidal (2013) and a Technician in Logistics from ETEC Machado de Assis (2010).
 I am also certified as Project Management Full Stack - PMF and Green Belt Lean Six Sigma by Escola DNC (2022).

 My focus are the areas of Project Management and Risk Analysis.

 Best regards.